 Under Bed Storage Solutions

-Measure the width and height of the space under your bed.
-I always recommend people triple measure and then write the measurements down on an index card that will easily fit into your wallet.
-This way you'll always have it with you when shopping.
+Before heading out in search of storage bins or boxes that fit under your bed, measure the width and height of the space.
+Write down the measurements on an index card that will easily fit into your wallet.
+This way, you'll always have it with you when you're out shopping.

-- Finally, consider re-purposing drawers to use as under bed storage.
+- Consider re-purposing old dresser drawers to use for under bed storage.

 02 of 05